-Doses of 0.12, 0.21, 0.33, 0.46, 0.59, 0.78, 1.04, 1.38, 1.84 and 2.45 micrograms of L-DOS47 per kilogram of patient body weight have been successfully administered to study patients with no dose limiting toxicities.
+Doses of 0.12, 0.21, 0.33, 0.46, 0.59, 0.78, 1.04, 1.38, 1.84, 2.45 and 3.26 micrograms of L-DOS47 per kilogram of patient body weight have been successfully administered to study patients with no dose limiting toxicities.
 Patients in the study receive weekly doses of L-DOS47, administered as an intravenous infusion over 14 days, followed by seven days' rest (one treatment cycle is three weeks).
 Once the MTD of L-DOS47 has been determined in Phase I, an estimated 20 patients will be enrolled to evaluate the preliminary efficacy of L-DOS47 in the Phase II portion of the study.

 The total number of patients to be enrolled in the Phase I portion of the study will depend on how many escalating dose levels are required to reach MTD.
 The Company originally estimated that MTD would be reached after enrolling eight cohorts of three patients each.
 Management also originally assumed that there would be two DLT events requiring a further six patients to be enrolled, for a total of up to 30 patients by the time the study dosed patients in Cohort 8.
-However, the Company has now enrolled 35 patients, and the Company intends to enrol further patients in additional cohorts until MTD is reached.
+However, the Company has now enrolled 40 patients and is currently enrolling patients in the 12th dosing cohort, and the Company intends to enrol further patients in additional cohorts until MTD is reached.
 Study patients are male or female, at least 18 years of age, with histologically confirmed non-squamous NSCLC.
 Patients have an Eastern Cooperative Oncology Group performance status of 0 - 2 at the screening visit for this study, and have at least one site of measurable disease per RECIST v1.1.